WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ###### Billing Alarms

-- you can switch to `n.viriginia` to get to billing dashboards
+- you can switch to `n.virginia` to get to billing dashboards

 - you can create **normal, cloudwatch alarms on those billing dashboard**.
 You can do it per service or overall.